 Extravascular hemolysis

 Most pathologic hemolysis is extravascular and occurs when damaged or abnormal RBCs are cleared from the circulation by the spleen and liver.
 The spleen contributes to hemolysis by destroying mildly abnormal RBCs or cells coated with warm antibodies.
 An enlarged spleen may sequester even normal RBCs.
-Severely abnormal RBCs or RBCs coated with cold antibodies or complement (C3) are destroyed within the spleen and liver, which (because of its large blood flow) can remove damaged cells efficiently.
-In extravascular hemolysis, the peripheral smear will show spherocytes or with cold agglutinins, erythrocyte agglutination if the blood is not warmed upon collection.
+Severely abnormal RBCs or RBCs coated with IgG antibodies or complement (C3) are destroyed within the spleen and liver, which (because of its large blood flow) can remove damaged cells efficiently.
+In extravascular hemolysis, the peripheral smear may show spherocytes or with cold agglutinins, erythrocyte agglutination if the blood is not warmed upon collection.

 Intravascular hemolysis